aimansae/p1-getfit-gym/README.md

 ## Pricing

-* The main purpose of the pricing page is to show he pricing list and the services included within the prices shown.
+* The main purpose of the pricing page is to show the pricing list and the services included within the prices shown.

 * The user will be able to chose between 2 offers: Standard and Premium and by clicking on the Join button he is redirected to the contact form.

 >> foto contact form

+## Contact Us Page

+* The contact form allows the consumer to fill in with their details in case they have queries and require assintance.

+*Furthermore the forms is styled to enable the user to immediately be able to select their preffered deal thanks to "Select" element.
+>>> contact for foto